docopt/docopt.rs/README.md

 ```

 Will show all macros expanded.
 The `path/containing/docopt/lib` is usually
-`target/debug/deps` in a cargo project.
+`target/debug/deps` or `target/release/deps` in a cargo project.
 In the generated code, you should be
 able to find the generated struct:

 ```rust